XanaduAI/Xanadu-Quantum-Codebook/nodes/TUTORIAL.1.1/challengeDescription.md

-Welcome to the Xanedu Quantum Codebook!
+Welcome to the Xanadu Quantum Codebook!
 This resource will help you learn quantum computing by using Xanadu's quantum software framework PennyLane.

 Please read both "panels" on this page before exploring the rest of the